-- If the board determines that the study as written provides adequate protection of human subjects, the board will approve the study (with no further changes); - If the board finds that the application is acceptable, however minor to moderate modifications to the study are necessary to fully address the criteria for approval, the board will approve the study pending modifications (to be reviewed and approved by the IRB Chair or Vice Chair).
-The modifications must be technical in nature with specific language/guidance provided to researchers. - If the board has serious concerns about the study, or if significant modifications are required to ensure protection of human subjects, or is unable to initiate a discussion of a study due to lack of time or other circumstances, the board will defer a vote on the approval of the study until additional information is obtained from the investigator.
+- If the board has serious concerns about the study, or if significant modifications are required to ensure protection of human subjects, or is unable to initiate a discussion of a study due to lack of time or other circumstances, the board will defer a vote on the approval of the study until additional information is obtained from the investigator.
 The study can be reviewed at a subsequent meeting. - If the application describes research activities that may pose significant concerns for human subject safety with minimal prospect of benefit, or the risk/benefit ratio is deemed to be unfavorable, the board may disapprove the study.